scvc-ngo/scvc-doc/IndoorGames.md

 Want to play volleyball for the whole time you signed up?
 Join our SCVC (Seattle Chinese Volleyball Club) indoor volleyball games!

 SCVC is a non-profit organization, organizing multiple levels of indoor volleyball games.
 Games on each level require a corresponding permit to signup to ensure the game quality.
-All games have a 12 person capacity to guarantee everyone's playing time.
+All games have a 12 players capacity to guarantee everyone's playing time.

 Currently we provide BB, B+, B level games and practice sessions.
 BB and B+ level are for competitive game play while BB is more intensive.
 B level is for recreational game play.
 C level is for new players with basic skills.
 Practice sessions are for players to improve basic and advanced skills.